The white sand beach at Gibbs Cay in the Turks and Caicos

 Safety

-The Grand Turk Cruise Center opened in 2006 and sees around one million cruise visitors per year.
-We're only aware of one injury to a visitor (not fatal).
+Visit Turks and Caicos Islands is only aware of one injury to a visitor (not fatal).
 The visitor was feeding a large group of stingrays, slipped and fell, and then stepped on a stingray’s barb.
 The visitor was attended to by the ship’s medic and was on crutches for a few days.
 This is the only injury that we know of involving stingrays at Gibbs Cay.

 Tour Companies